ovandongen/moergo-layer-viz/README.md

 1. Download `MoergoLayerViz-<version>-windows-x64.zip` from [Releases](../../releases/latest) and unzip.
 2. Run `MoergoLayerViz.App.exe`.

 The first launch may show a SmartScreen warning ("Windows protected your PC") because the binary isn't signed by an MS-trusted publisher.
 Click **More info → Run anyway**.
-No special permissions are needed beyond that — Windows allows the global keyboard hook without a user grant.
+No additional permissions are required.

 ### macOS